The Must-Dos in Suva

 Location: Parliament House – Thurston Street.
 Sacred Heart Church – 18 Ellery Street.
 University of the South Pacific – Laucala Bay Road.
 Grand Pacific Hotel – Victoria Parade.

 If you’re in the best place to do some shopping in Fiji, then do some shopping!
 The Municipal Handicraft Centre and Suva Flea Market are a must to grab some original souvenirs or a cheap sarong (sulu) which you’re going to need if out and about in more towns and villages in Fiji.
 Practice your haggling skills, then hit the shopping malls, such as the MHCC Shopping Mall where you could literally spend an entire day browsing the clothes, jewellery and trinkets.

 Location: Municipal Handicraft Centre – Stinson Parade Road.
 Suva Flea Market – Rodwell Road.
 MHCC Shopping Mall – Cumming Street.

 7. Treat Yourself to a Spa Day

-8. Visit the Colo-i-Suva Forest Park
+8. Go for Walk in the Colo-i-Suva Forest Park

 9. Check Out the Latest Festival